Harmoware/Harmoware-VIS/README.md

 ### DepotsInput

-Display a dialog to select the file for which "depots base data" is set, and set it to Harmoware-VIS state `depotsBase` from the read data.
+The DepotsInput will display a dialog to select the file for "depots base data" , and set it to Harmoware-VIS state as `depotsBase`.

 ##### Examples